jaredhendrickson13/pfsense-saml2-auth/README.md

 only supports local, LDAP and RADIUS authentication and does not support any native multi-factor authentication (MFA).
 At this time, there is unfortunately no roadmap for native SAML2 authentication or native MFA options on pfSense.
-This can create major headaches when dealing with security compliance standards such as PCI DSS that may require MFA on firewall admin logins. `pfsense-saml2-auth` helps alleviate this problem by allowing you integrate single sign-on (SSO) with an identity provider such as Okta or OneLogin.
+This can create major headaches when dealing with security compliance standards such as PCI DSS that may require MFA on firewall admin logins. `pfsense-saml2-auth` helps alleviate this problem by allowing you to integrate single sign-on (SSO) with an identity provider such as Okta or OneLogin.
 In doing so, you will be able use the identity provider's built-in MFA for pfSense logins and greatly simplify user onboarding.

 ## Key Features
 - Easily integrates SSO logins for pfSense without losing any existing authentication functionality.